MetaMask/snaps-cli/README.md

 mm-plugin
 ```

-This will build to `myPlugin/dist/bundle.js` and attempt to set the required
+This will build to `myPlugin/dist/bundle.js` from `index.js` and its dependencies,
-custom properties on `package.json`.
+and attempt to set the required custom properties on `package.json`.

 ## MetaMask Plugins